 Portfolio assessment takes about two to four months from the time we receive your portfolio.
 When our assessment is complete, you will be notified of the results via your Charter Oak email and the credit will be posted to your transcript within approximately 10-15 business days.

 Please Note: Portfolios submitted without an approved Portfolio Course Proposal or by students who have not completed Charter Oak's IDS 102: Prior Learning Portfolio Development course will not be accepted and will not be returned.
 Please do not send any portfolio materials without receiving permission first.

-Contact the Prior Learning Assessment (PLA) Office with questions.
+Contact the Credit for Prior Learning (CPL) Office with questions.